 Judicial and police cooperation

 There is intensive cooperation in the judicial and police sectors.
-An agreement on cooperation between police authorities and border protection authorities made it possible, as early as 2003, to take transnational actions such as joint German-Czech border control.
+An agreement on cooperation between police authorities and border protection authorities made it possible, as early as 2003, to take transnational actions such as joint German-Czech border patrols.

 The Joint Centre of German-Czech Police and Customs Cooperation commenced operation in Schwandorf and Petrovice in late 2007.
 It brings together the technical and language skills of the participating police and customs authorities, and is available round the clock to provide services relating to border-area cooperation.
 With some 100 staff members, the Joint Centre is today the largest institution of its kind in Europe and the only one with two bureaus.